TomJcb11/Streamlit/README.md

    docker-compose up
    ```

-   Notice that we are here using the wait-for-it.sh script that can be found on this repo [(vishnubob/wait-for-it)](https://github.com/vishnubob/wait-for-it)
+   Notice that we are here using the wait-for-it.sh script which can be found on this repo [(vishnubob/wait-for-it)](https://github.com/vishnubob/wait-for-it)

 ## Customization Options

-Have a look at the *color_cells()* method described in the maindashboard top lines and custom the differents aspect rules your way.
+Have a look at the *color_cells()* method described in the main dashboard top lines and customize the different aspect rules your way.

 ## Bibliography